You’ve probably seen vegan deodorants lining the aisles of your local store or heard people recommending it over traditional deodorant.

 Considering the calming effect rose water has on sensitive skin, it’s no surprise it makes a solid addition to deodorant.
 The Zabana Essentials Rose Water Deodorant Stick uses a therapeutic blend of rose petal extracts and essential oils to create an effective defense against body odor.
 We love that it comes in an easily portable, biodegradable and recyclable tube.

-Zabana Essentials also offers the Deodorant Detox Bar, which detoxifies, exfoliates, and freshens armpits.
+Zabana Essentials also offers the vegan Deodorant Detox Bar, which detoxifies, exfoliates, and freshens armpits.
 While this is useful anytime, it’s especially handy when you’re going through a deodorant detox.

 Ethique Solid Deodorant

 Did you know that bamboo can absorb 200% of its weight in sweat and oil?
 Ethique’s Solid Deodorant Bars have made use of that quality.
 You can try the unscented bar or one of their two aromatic options.

 We’re big fans of Ethique’s #giveupthebottle initiative.
 By opting for this bar instead of traditional deodorant, you’ll save 0.3 litres of water and prevent two plastic bottles from being made.

 Meow Meow Tweet Baking Soda Free Deodorant Stick

 The charmingly named Meow Meow Tweet has an equally cute design for their Baking Soda Free Deodorant Stick.
 Aside from aesthetics, this deodorant also comes in biodegradable packaging.
 You can try it out in grapefruit, rose geranium, or cedar spruce scents.
 Meow Meow Tweet offers a bulk return program where you can send back your empties to be recycled.